openstack/monasca-api/docs/monasca-api-spec.md

 Alarm Definitions are policies that specify how Alarms should be created.
 By using Alarm Definitions, the user doesn't have to create individual alarms for each system or service.
 Instead, a small number of Alarm Definitions can be managed and Monasca will create Alarms for systems and services as they appear.

 An Alarm Definition has an expression for evaluating one or more metrics to determine if there is a problem.
-Depending on the Alarm Definition expression and match_by value, Monasca will create one or more Alarms depending on the Metrics that are received.
+Depending on the Alarm Definition expression and match_by value, Monasca will create one or more Alarms depending on the measurements that are received.
 The match_by parameter specifies which dimension or dimensions should be used to determine if one or more alarms will be created.

 An example is the best way to show this.
 Imagine two Alarm Definitions have been created:

 Alarm Definition 1 has an expression of `avg(cpu.idle_perc{service=monitoring}) < 20` and the match_by parameter is not set.
 Alarm Definition 2 has an expression of `min(cpu.idle_perc{service=monitoring}) < 10` and the match_by parameter is set to `hostname`.

-When the metric cpu.idle_perc{service=monitoring,hostname=mini-mon} is first received after the Metric Definitions have been created, an Alarm is created for both Alarm Definitions.
+When a measurement for the metric cpu.idle_perc{service=monitoring,hostname=mini-mon} is first received after the Metric Definitions have been created, an Alarm is created for both Alarm Definitions.
 The metric is added to both Alarms.
 The following set of Alarm Definitions and Alarm would exist:

 Alarm Definition 1:
 ```